-Manning Hanline, Jr, MD FACP, FACEP President/Governor
+Manning Hanline, Jr., MD, FACP.
+FACEP, President/Governor

-We have just concluded the third of five "Committee Weeks" at the State Capitol, where lobbyists are not allowed in the lobby, making our legislative communications a new art form that includes stalking on the streets, finding legislators at the bar, remote testifying, zoom calls, text messages, and Facebook messaging.
+We have just concluded the first week at the State Capitol, where lobbyists are not allowed in the lobby, making our legislative communications a new art form that includes stalking on the streets, finding legislators at the bar, remote testifying, zoom calls, text messages, and Facebook messaging.
 It is a new world, but we are getting it done.

-Already over 900 bills have been filed, and the major issues for the Session have emerged.
-Among them are:
+Almost 2,000 bills have been filed, and the major issues for the Session have already seen significant action.
+Among the most notable actions are: